almostearthling/when-command-docs/manpage.rst

 6. **Based on filesystem changes:** The tasks are run when a certain file changes, or when the contents of a directory or its subdirectories change, depending on what the user chose to watch -- either a file or a directory.
-   A dialog box can be opened to select what has to be watched. [#inotify]_
+   A dialog box can be used to select what has to be watched. [#inotify]_
 7. **Based on an user defined event:** The user can monitor system events by listening to *DBus* signals emitted on either the system bus or the session bus. [#busevent]_